tektoncd/dashboard/docs/walkthrough/walkthrough-logs.md

 ## Before you begin

-**Note:** This walk-through requires Kubernetes 1.19 or newer.
-See below for versions of the tools that have been tested.

-**Note:** [2022/11/08] Latest releases of the BanzaiCloud logging operator are currently not compatible with Kubernetes 1.25+ due to use of PodSecurityPolicy resources which have been removed in Kubernetes 1.25.

 Before you begin, make sure the following tools are installed:

 1. [`kind`](https://kind.sigs.k8s.io/): For creating a local cluster running on top of docker.